 Distance learning requires access to a reliable internet connection (preferably high speed) with browser, updated anti-virus and word processing software, media player capability, microphone, and webcam for videoconferencing (recommended, not required).
 Printer and/or access to print documents optional.
 Additionally, online learners will be made aware of free downloads (e.g., Adobe Reader) that are helpful to the online learning experience.

-Before embarking on an online learning journey, it is important that students reflect on and assess whether or not they would be good online learners.
-Time management, for example, is extremely important for online learners.
-While online courses are usually asynchronous (e.g., you can do the work anytime of the day or night), they are not self-paced and there are deadlines.
+Time management, of course, is extremely important for online learners, but also affords individuals great flexibility.
+Online courses are usually asynchronous (e.g., you can do the work anytime of the day or night).
+As with on campus learning, of course, courses are not self-paced and there are deadlines.

 To learn more about the technical and personal skills required of online learners, one can read about success as an online learner here.

-CTU recognizes that beginning an online program away from campus can be intimidating.
-CTU strives to welcome online learners into the learning community by holding virtual orientation sessions, supplying help desk technical assistance, making available best practices resources for online learners (e.g., etiquette and ethics for online learners), setting-up individual online meeting check-ins, providing online library access, resources, and tutorials, and the like.
-If you're a good candidate for online learning and are excited about the content material you'll have no problem learning online at CTU.
+CTU recognizes that beginning an online program away from campus may be a new experience.
+CTU strives to welcome online learners into the learning community by holding virtual orientation sessions, supplying help desk technical assistance, making available best practices resources for online learners (e.g., etiquette and ethics for online learners), setting-up individual online meeting check-ins, providing online library access, resources, and tutorials, and more.
+If you're a good candidate for online learning and are excited about the content material, you'll have no problem learning online at CTU!